Goal of Search with Splunk

+Splunk Installation is the first step to the goal of searching with Splunk.
 The Summary dashboard gives you a quick overview of the data visible to you.
-Click Launch search app on the Splunk Welcome tab.
+Click the Launch search app on the Splunk Welcome tab.
 If you’re on the Splunk Home tab, click Search under Your Apps.

 Few points about this dashboard:

 - The search bar at the top is empty, ready for you to type in a search.

 - The time range picker to the right of the search bar permits time range adjustment.
 You can see events from the last 15 minutes, for example, or any desired time interval.
 For real-time streaming data, you can select an interval to view, ranging from 30 seconds to an hour.

 - The All indexed data panel displays a running total of the indexed data.

 The next three panels show the most recent or common values that have been indexed in each category:

 - The Sources panel shows which files (or other sources) your data came from.

 - The Source types panel shows the types of sources in your data.

 - The Hosts panel shows which host your data came from.